Fuzzy Name Matching Software: Solving the People Data Challenge

 What Should You Look For in Fuzzy Name Matching Software?

-Name Parsing Quality: Can the tool parse compound name fields into structured components?
-Does it handle "LAST, FIRST" format, salutations, suffixes, and multi-word last names ("Van der Berg," "De La Cruz")?
+Can the tool parse compound name fields into structured components?
+Does it handle “LAST, FIRST” format, salutations, suffixes, and multi-word last names (“Van der Berg,” “De La Cruz”)?

-Cultural Name Handling: Does it support family-name-first conventions (East Asian), patronymic naming (Icelandic), compound surnames (Hispanic), and transliteration from non-Latin scripts?
+Does it support family-name-first conventions (East Asian), patronymic naming (Icelandic), compound surnames (Hispanic), and transliteration from non-Latin scripts?

 Solving the People Data Problem at Enterprise Scale

-MatchLogic's name matching engine applies this full pipeline within a single on-premise platform: parsing compound name fields, resolving nicknames from an extensible dictionary, applying multiple fuzzy algorithms per comparison, and combining name scores with other field matches into an overall entity resolution probability.
+MatchLogic's name matching engine applies this full pipeline within a single on-premise platform: parsing compound name fields, resolving nicknames from an extensible dictionary, applying several fuzzy algorithms per comparison, and combining name scores with other field matches into an overall entity resolution probability.
 For organizations where person name matching accuracy has safety, compliance, or financial implications, every match decision is logged with full algorithm transparency.

 Frequently Asked Questions